DesktopGooseUnofficial/statement/README.md

 ![An image of the Linkvertise shortcut](https://i.imgur.com/ZgJ3WlM.png)

-It also seems to be a trojan.
+It also seems to be a trojan and adware, thus turning the Desktop Goose into malware.

 ## Outro